NurcholishAdam/Green_Agent/quantum_integration/quantum-limit-graph-v2.4.0/limit-agentbench/EXTENDED_DIMENSIONS_README.md

 An agent can have high accuracy but poor green efficiency, or vice versa.
 This plot shows which agents are **truly green**.

+**Enhanced Context**
+When MODP is enabled, each point in these plots can be colored or sized by the MODP composite score, giving an immediate visual indication of multi‑objective quality.
+Graph centrality can be used to filter or highlight agents that are critical to the overall system topology.

 ---

 ## 💡 Why This Matters Scientifically